AlexisDelahaye7/youtube-remote-for-home-server/README.md

 ## dev notes : **TODO**

-- Switch to pnpm

 - Install yewtube or use VLC CLI
 - Direct request to Youtube API ?
 [Doc](https://developers.google.com/youtube/v3/docs?hl=fr)
-- Need cookie for Pulseaudio TCP connection using auth-ip-acl ?
-If not, remove the volume mount for the cookie and the env var PULSE_COOKIE.